 Organic Cane Sugar I usually use Costco Organic Cane Sugar as they have the 10-pound bags.
 And that's what I used in this recipe.
 You can also use Wholesome, Florida Crystals, or even O Organics from Vons!

-Organic Dark Brown Sugar I usually make my own dark brown sugar (recipe inside my book Cookies for Everyone), and that’s what I used in this recipe.
-However, if you are going to buy it, then Wholesome is my favorite.
+Organic Dark Brown Sugar I will always make my own Homemade Dark Brown Sugar, and that's what I used in this recipe.

 Organic Vanilla Extract Simply Organic Vanilla Extract is my favorite vanilla extract, and it's what I used in these cookies.
 I find it has the most pure vanilla flavor.